EsotericSoftware/spine-runtimes/spine-ts/README.md

 The spine-ts WebGL and Player backends support all Spine features.

 spine-ts Canvas does not support mesh attachments, clipping attachments, or color tinting.
 Only the alpha channel from tint colors is applied.
-Experimental support for mesh attachments can be enabled by setting `spine.canvas.SkeletonRenderer.useTriangleRendering` to true.
+Experimental support for mesh attachments can be enabled by setting `spine.SkeletonRenderer.useTriangleRendering` to true.
 Note that this experimental mesh rendering is slow and render with artifacts on some browsers.

 spine-ts THREE.JS does not support two color tinting or blend modes.
 The THREE.JS backend provides `SkeletonMesh.zOffset` to avoid z-fighting.
 Adjust to your near/far plane settings.